Pre-Operative Information & FAQs

 Bring your clothing, a pair of flat closed heel shoes (preferably not laced), reading glasses & toiletries.

 We advise that you avoid bringing valuables into the hospital with you.
+Any items brought are at your own risk.
 You will have to remove all jewelry before going into your surgery.
 Unless you have been told otherwise, please bring any medication that you take regularly other than your painkillers.

 What clothes should I bring?